rexrainbow/C2RexDoc/plugins.md/rex_miniboard.md

 AllChessPutable --> |No| NotPutable["Not putable"]
 ```

-`Action:Put`, or `Condition:Can put` will run one of put-able testing for each chess on min board.
+`Action:Put`, `Action:Put back`or `Condition:Can put` will run one of put-able testing for each chess on min board.

 - `None` : always returns true.